fidian/acss-live/README.md

 Configuring
 -----------

 Add some JavaScript to set a global object with the sections you want to configure.
 You only need to add what you think you might need.
 In this example, it is inlined in the HTML, but you could just as easily put it in an external file.
-Ensure the `acssLiveConfig` object is created before loading `acss-live.min.js`.
+Ensure `acssLiveConfig` object is created before loading `acss-live.min.js`.

     <script>
     window.acssLiveConfig = {